 NorCal Trykers is a nonprofit organization created for the sole purpose of providing, at no cost, customized therapeutic tricycles to children with disabilities.
 Our mission is to provide mobility, exercise, confidence and a sense of normalcy to the lives of worthy recipients in the greater Sacramento area of Northern California.
 NorCal Trykers is a chapter of National AMBUCS, Inc. which is located in North Carolina.

 The ability to ride a bike is often not a reality for children with physical or developmental challenges.
 Properly balanced and safely supported, almost any child can ride an Amtryke.
-They are designed to address the special and varied needs of any individual with disabilities.
+They are designed to address the varied needs of any individual with disabilities.

 Proven to build motor skills, strength and self esteem.

 It is fun to ride and offers the child the chance for age appropriate inclusive play with peers and family.

 NorCal Trykers officially opened its doors on January 11, 2017.
 Since then, we have been fortunate to have received donations to fund over 300 trykes for kids with disabilities.

 Our all volunteer team is made up of physical and occupational therapy professionals with years of experience working with children with disabilities.
 The team is rounded out with individuals with medical, fundraising, marketing, accounting and administrative expertise.

 Applicants are evaluated by our team of professional Occupational and Physical Therapists.
 Deemed eligible, these same professionals determine the appropriate AMTRYKE tricycle which is purchased by NorCal Trykers, then custom-built and fitted for each child, giving them the immediate ability for mobility, community, health and independence.

 NorCal Trykers relies on the generous donations of time and expertise of volunteers from around the area.
 Please contact Gill Williams at (530) 400-4792 if you are able to donate a few hours to help us build trykes for our quarterly giveaway events.